Best Mint Alternatives in 2026 After the Shutdown

 What Each Alternative Replicates (and What It Misses)

 No single app replicates everything Mint did.
 YNAB has better budgeting but costs money and requires more hands-on work.
-Monarch comes closest to the full Mint experience but charges $9.99/month.
+Monarch comes closest to the full Mint experience but now charges $14.99/month after raising prices twice since Mint shut down.
 Copilot is beautiful but Apple-only.
 Spend & Invest matches the categorization and visual breakdown features while adding AI queries, but it works through PDF upload instead of live bank connections.

 The honest answer is that you will need to pick which Mint features matter most to you, then choose the app that does those specific things best.